BobbyH49/SQLServerk8s/modules/hadr22.md

     ![Verify Availability Group](media/VerifyAg22.jpg)

-27. Connect to the listener from SQL Server Management Studio (mssql22-agl1,14033 or mssql22-agl1.sqlk8s.local,14033)
+27. Connect to the listener from SQL Server Management Studio (mssql22-agl1.sqlk8s.local,14033)

     **NB: You will notice there is no Availability Group option when connected to the listener, and there is only 1 database (AdventureWorks2019) which is not synchronized.
 However, mssql-0 shows 3 synchronized databases.
 This is by design, with Contained Availability Groups, the listener appears as a standalone instance.
 The availability group is under the hood.**